EdoardoBonanni/Meibomian-Glands-Recognition/README.md

 `main-single.py`: it allows to create the covariance matrix of a single image, necessary if you want to predict the gland's area of an image:

-	- Set the *isUpperGland* variable to True if you want to predict the upper gland area of ​​an image, False otherwise.
+	- Set the "isUpperGland" variable to True if you want to predict the upper gland area of an image, False otherwise.

-	- Set the *create_matrix* variable to True if you want to confirm the creation of the covariance matrix, False otherwise.
+	- Set the "create_matrix" variable to True if you want to confirm the creation of the covariance matrix, False otherwise.

-	- Modify the *name_file* variable if you want to change the resulting file name and to not overwrite the previous results.
+	- Modify the "name_file" variable if you want to change the resulting file name and to not overwrite the previous results.

-	- Write the name of the image that we want to predict in the variable *name*.
+	- Write the name of the image that we want to predict in the variable "name".

-`train-gpu.py`: function that allows to save the SVM classifier that recognizes the area of ​​the glands starting from the covariance matrices (they form the train set):
+`train-gpu.py`: function that allows to save the SVM classifier that recognizes the area of the glands starting from the covariance matrices (they form the train set):

-	- Set the *selectGPU* variable according to the GPU to be used.
+	- Set the "selectGPU" variable according to the GPU to be used.

-	- Set the *datasetNotCreate* variable to True if the train_test_split has not yet been done and therefore the dataset has not yet been generated from the covariance matrix, False otherwise.
+	- Set the "datasetNotCreate" variable to True if the train_test_split has not yet been done and therefore the dataset has not yet been generated from the covariance matrix, False otherwise.

-	- Set the variable *isUpperGland* to True if you want to do the classification on upper glands images, False otherwise.
+	- Set the variable "isUpperGland" to True if you want to do the classification on upper glands images, False otherwise.

-	- Set the *useBestParam* variable to True if you want to do the classification through the **GridSearchCV** function which allows to find the best parameters for the classifier, False otherwise.
+	- Set the "useBestParam" variable to True if you want to do the classification through the GridSearchCV function which allows to find the best parameters for the classifier, False otherwise.

-	- Modify SVM kernel if you want to use a different one (default: *rbf*).
+	- Modify SVM kernel if you want to use a different one (default: "rbf").

 	- Modify the filename for the classifier so as not to overwrite the results obtained.

 `predict.py`: function that allows to predict the glands' area of the test set and it generates as output a log file containing the accuracy obtained.

-	- Set the *selectGPU* variable according to the GPU to be used.
+	- Set the "selectGPU" variable according to the GPU to be used.

-	- Set the *isUpperGland* variable to True if you want to predict the upper glands, False otherwise.
+	- Set the "isUpperGland" variable to True if you want to predict the upper glands, False otherwise.

 	- Modify the name of the log file according to the prediction obtained.

 `predict_refactor.py`: function that allows to predict the glands' area of a requested image and it generates as output the predicted image and the relative mask.

-	- Set the *selectGPU* variable according to the GPU to be used.
+	- Set the "selectGPU" variable according to the GPU to be used.

-	- Set the *isUpperGland* variable to True if you want to identify the upper gland area of ​​an image, False otherwise.
+	- Set the "isUpperGland" variable to True if you want to identify the upper gland area of an image, False otherwise.

-    - Write the name of the image that we want to predict in the variable *name*.
+    - Write the name of the image that we want to predict in the variable "name".

 ### Utils